 Status Check Status Set to Yes Status Set to No Invalid CRL The Certificate Revocation List (CRL) digital signature is not valid.
-At least one of the following is true: • The value of the CRL's Next Update or Last Update field is invalid. • The CRL is not yet valid. • The CRL has expired. • An error occurred when attempting to verify the CRL path.
-This error occurs only if extended CRL checking is enabled. • CRL could not be found. • The only CRLs that could be found did not match the scope of the certificate.
-The CRL is valid.
-All of the following Next Update and Last Update field The CRL's date is valid.
+At least one of the following is true: The value of the CRL's Next Update or Last Update field is invalid.
+The CRL is not yet valid.
+The CRL has expired.
+An error occurred when attempting to verify the CRL path.
+This error occurs only if extended CRL checking is enabled.
+CRL could not be found.
+The only CRLs that could be found did not match the scope of the certificate.
+Next Opdate and Last Opdate field The CRL's date is valid.
 The path is valid.
 The CRL was found.
 The CRL matches the certificate's Server mismatch The server name does not match the server's Server Name Indication (SNI) name, which could indicate an attempt to spoof the server name.
 The server name matches the SNI name to which the client is requesting access